KYC3909/FIRRemoteConfig/README.md

 ### What is this repository for? ###

-* This Repository is for the just plug and play with 'Firebase Remote Config' with ease than ever.
+* This Repository is for the just plug and play with 'Firebase Remote Config' with ease than ever using 'JSON' file.

 ### How do I get set up? ###